• Skip to primary navigation

 Ingredients

-• about 4-5 tablespoons pesto more as needed
+• 4-5 tablespoons pesto more as needed, Note 3

 Instructions

-• Top: Smear each square with some pesto, leaving some space around the edges.
-Slice the tomatoes and place one slice on each puff pastry square.
-Sprinkle with a bit of salt and pepper and some grated Parmesan or pecorino.
+• Top: Spread a little pesto on each square, leaving some space around the edges.
+Add a slice of tomato to each one, then sprinkle with a bit of salt, pepper, and some grated Parmesan or Pecorino.

 • Bake for about 15 to 20 minutes or until the edges of the pastry are golden brown.
 Enjoy warm or completely cool.